becks-hookham/perfect-crab/1SETUP.md

 _👣  Being an effective engineer is about being an effective researcher and user of the information you find._

-_👣 _You will spend a lot of time checking and comparing your work._
+_👣 You will spend a lot of time checking and comparing your work._

+👣 _Hit tab to complete commands_

 # GitHub Codespaces Guide